andkhong/react-typescript-apollo/src/README.md

     vi.
 Modals
     vii. utils
     viii.
 Interfaces
+8. Code Style
+    1. State
+    2. Variables
+    3. Life Cycle Hooks
+    4. Render
+    5. Event Handlers
+    6. Export/Compose
+    7. Utility functions that don't interact with JSX or State
-8. SVG/Image Assets
+9. SVG/Image Assets
     i.
-Please use the Svg/Img component from the shared component.
+Please use the Svg/LazyImage component from the shared components directory.
 Please refer to docs within those components in order to use them properly ii.
 In order to style SVGs, use a styled svg component and feed it proper styles.
-9. Conditional Rendering.
+10. Conditional Rendering.
     i.
-Handle conditional rendering inside the component, check for value and return null if value is null/undefined
+Try to handle conditional rendering at the lowest level of parent to child component, check for value and return null if value is null/undefined (It will help with maintainability and readability, in addition promote to function programming)

 ## Functional VS Class
 1. Functional components over class if the class does not have a need for local state and/or life cycle hooks